 Oakwood is a strong, dense wood found commonly within Europe and North America.
 It has a smooth finish and gorgeous shine, it has a beautiful natural colour, varying in shade from branch to branch.
 Being a hardwood, it has a high price due to its growth time and high quality; averaging around 150 years to fully grow.
 Oakwood urns are long-lasting, which is ideal for those who wish to commemorate their loved one's memory for years to come.

 Our oak urns are beautifully hand-crafted to intertwine with your home décor, such as our Flight Cremation Urn (pictured below).
 The dove pictured on this urn symbolises a message of love and peace, embodying the urn.
-This urn can be placed elegantly on a mantelpiece, and is perfectly suited for the outdoors as these wooden urns are water-resistant, meaning your loved one's ashes can be shielded from any damage.
+This urn can be placed elegantly on a mantelpiece, reminding you of your dearly departed.

 These small urns come in both oak wood as well as walnut, giving the urn variety and creating options to appeal to any mood within a home.
-These urns come with a variety of patterns, giving you choice in the artwork that memorialises your angel.
+These urns come with a variety of patterns, giving you choice in the artwork that memorialises your loved one.

 Walnut wood is a long-lasting, durable wood cultivated mainly within the U.S and China.
 This material is vastly heavier than other types of wood, as little shrinkage occurs within the fibres of the wood, bounding moisture within the material and making it much denser.
 Walnut wood is known as a specialist hardwood; highly sought after, it is one of the more expensive hardwoods because of its rarity.